 The main willow species at altitude are Downy Willow, Salix lapponum, Grey Willow, S. cinerea, Tea-Leaf Willow, S. phylicifolia, and in some areas the Woolly Willow, S. lanata.

-Sheltered by the shrubby trees, a range of other, smaller plants can thrive, providing the range of flowers that bees need to survive, such as Vaccinium myrtillus, the billberry or blaeberry (close relative of the larger blueberry) and of course the heather.
+Sheltered by the shrubby trees, a range of other, smaller plants can thrive, providing the diversity of flowers that bees need to survive, such as Vaccinium myrtillus, the billberry or blaeberry (close relative of the larger blueberry) and of course the heather.